sb-vdb/aipi/README.md

 ```

 ### Start ``JupyterLab``
-First, navigate to the top-level repo directory.

-Then, activate the shared Python environment:
+If not activated already, activate the shared Python environment:
 ```
 source venv/bin/activate
 ```